 Then other horrible things happened.
-The rhinestone tiara toppled and I fell into a different kind of hell: The underworld habitat of perverse stories—those god-awful ancient myths at the root of fairy tales (and all other stories).
+The rhinestone tiara toppled and I fell into a different kind of hell: the underworld habitat of perverse stories—those god-awful ancient myths at the root of fairy tales and all other stories.

+Still, the pen is mightier than the sword, right?
 The girdle and gloves were off, I started keeping a personal journal and I gave what-for to this immortal lot!
-Tried to.
+Tried to, at least.

 Then, just when I thought I couldn’t take any more, comedy emerged from the wreckage.

 It presented in the form of a potty-mouthed goddess, one who embodies a holy kind of filth.
 And my earthy humour, which had got me into trouble as a kid and had been gagging on moralism for too long, could no longer be straitjacketed.

 Her Bawdiness showed me the absurdity of the human condition and the healing potential of laughter in a society that’s seeing a little too much of the suppressed monsters’ influence.
 With her as my muse, I started writing my first book.

 And so, what you will read in my books—the sheer brazenness—is not my fault.
 She made me write it, I swear (… often).
 But I’m not complaining: she made me a writer.

 I feel like a good fit in the category of Australian author because the Aussie humour is tongue-in-cheek and lippy.
 And I love being a romance writer.
 Through my protagonist, I get to be my own brand of princess: not a twenty-two-inch waisted codependent drag.
 Nope.
 More Princess Kiss My Arse than Princess Pushover.